revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 ## Technical

-1. What is DispatcherServlet in the Spring MVC application?
+1.What is DispatcherServlet in the Spring MVC application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)